Distributions provide a locking interface that is available at two levels:

 At the SQL level, as a set of user-defined functions that map onto calls to the service routines

-For general information about plugin services, see Section 28.3, “MySQL Services for Components and Plugins”.
+For general information about plugin services, see Section 28.3, “MySQL Services for Plugins”.
 For general information about user-defined functions, see Section 28.4.2, “Adding a New User-Defined Function”.

 The locking interface has these characteristics: